seanwestfall/templatehaskell/draft2.md

 It's possible to avoid having to modify the AST to splice it back, but you'll have to bind it to a variable, as my next example illustrates:

-In this example, the fibonacci sequence is generated using zipWith:
+In this example, the fibonacci sequence is generated using zipWith:[2]
 ```haskell
 let fibs :: [Integer]
     fibs = 0 : 1 : zipWith (+) fibs (tail fibs)